cklunch/NEON-Lesson-Building-Data-Skills/README.md

 other subdirectories for examples if need be).
 The other two directories that you may use are:

-*`imgages`: each series/lesson will have a subdirectory with the same naming/file path as in the `_posts` directory.
+* `images`: each series/lesson will have a subdirectory with the same naming/file path as in the `_posts` directory.
 This allows for organized and automated creation of files.
 * `code`: this directory (same file paths inside) will contain any code that